 Visit the Bloomery Plantation Distillery

-Want to go check out a wine place where you can taste the different samples for free?
-We knew you’d say yes!
-After all, it is your vacation and you should have some fun!
+Want to check out a place where you can taste different wine samples for free?

-The Bloomery Plantation Distillery is not exactly in Harpers Ferry, but if you have some free time on your hand, do make your way to the adjacent Charles Town.
-After all, it is just 15 minutes away and the home of this beautiful Bloomery Plantation Distillery.
+The Bloomery Plantation Distillery is not exactly in Harpers Ferry, but if you have some free time on your hands, do make your way to the adjacent Charles Town.

-Did you know during the period when alcohol was banned in the States, this was one of the places where the slaves illegally prepared moonshine?
-Are you interested now?
-Get on this ride and taste some spirits in Bloomery Plantation Distillery!
+Did you know that when alcohol was banned in the States, this was one of the places where the slaves illegally prepared moonshine?

 Taste some spirits and hear interesting stories at the Bloomery Plantation Distillery.